 Summit 6 LLC v.
 Research In Motion (N.D.
 Tex.
 2011) – Represented RIM in a patent infringement action related to web-based media submission tools; obtained favorable settlement after Markman ruling.

 SaniJet Corp. v.
 BeautyMall Ltd. et al. (N.D.
-Tex., Dallas Division 2006) – Argued claim construction hearing before Judge Furgeson and obtained favorable settlement for Beauty Mall in patent infringement litigation involving pipeless spa jet technology.
+Tex.
+2006) – Argued Markman hearing before Judge Furgeson and obtained favorable settlement for Beauty Mall in patent infringement litigation involving pipeless spa jet technology.

 Landmark Graphics Corp. et al. v.
 Paradigm Geophysical Corp. et al. (S.D.
-Tex., Houston Division 2006) – Obtained favorable settlement for plaintiffs in patent infringement litigation involving 3D seismic imaging, while defending against breach of contract, trade secret, and other counterclaims.
+Tex.
+2006) – Obtained favorable settlement for Plaintiffs in patent infringement litigation involving 3D seismic imaging, while defending against breach of contract, trade secret, and other counterclaims.

 Choicepoint Public Records v.
-Seisint et al. (Circuit Court of the Fifteenth Judicial Circuit, Palm Beach County, 2002) – Represented Seisint against breach of contract, trade secret, and other allegations involving data brokerage software and related data.
+Seisint et al. (Fifteenth Judicial Circuit Court, Palm Beach County 2002) – Represented Seisint against breach of contract, trade secret, and other allegations involving data brokerage software and related data.